 In this matter, the information from the suspended license will still be used, including all pertinent information.

 Disabled: If you cannot be issued a driver’s license because of a disability that prevents you from operating the vehicle, you can purchase motorcycle insurance without a license if the policy does not cover you as the driver.
-This means that the insurance will cover someone else who is named to drive your motorcycle, car, or truck.
+This means the insurance will cover someone named to drive your motorcycle, car, or truck.
 The rates will depend on the age and driving record of the person named the driver on the insurance.

 In any case, you will need some proper, recognizable form of identification, such as a birth certificate, to obtain motorcycle insurance without a license.
 There may also be rules or regulations unique to each state that must be followed to purchase insurance without a state driver’s license or endorsement.